DevSidus/Sidus_Github/README.md

 # Sidus_Github

 Welcome to the Sidus_Github repo.
-Please visit wiki page for detailed information.
+Please visit Wiki page for detailed information.